Development Tools

 (click for larger view)

 Event timelines are an important visualization tool needed to understand and debug modern, complex embedded systems.
-The precise time that each isr, lsr, or task started and stopped is shown, along with the cause.
+The precise time that each ISR, LSR, or task started and stopped is shown, along with the cause.
 Timelines can be moved or resorted by sequence of occurrence.
-This is helpful to focus on the few timelines of interest, at the moment.
+This is helpful to focus on the few timelines of interest at the moment.
 The display can be zoomed in or out and scrolled left or right and up or down, if there are too many timelines to fit the screen.
-Line thickness can be reduced to get more on the screen. isr's, lsr's, and tasks can be selectively turned off or on to create more screen space.
-Prior to zooming, a reference point can be set, which stays still while zooming in or out.
-These, and other features, make the smxAware timeline display convenient and effective to use.
+Line thickness can be reduced to get more on the screen.
+Filter buttons control what types of events display.
+Prior to zooming, a reference point can be set, which stays fixed while zooming.
+These and other features make the smxAware timeline display convenient and effective.

 CPU Usage